 Often a court of appeals will order the parties to an appeal to go to mediation; you have ten days to decide whether to object to the mediation.

 The side that is appealing (“appellant”) generally wants mediation; the side that is defending against the appeal (“appellee”) generally does not.
-But it is helpful for the appellee’s lawyer to have some idea how viable the appeal is before acquiescing to mediation, and it is critical for the appellee’s lawyer to have a good idea how viable the appeal is before mediating the case.
+However, it’s helpful for the appellee’s lawyer to have some idea how viable the appeal is before acquiescing to mediation, and it is critical for the appellee’s lawyer to have a good idea how viable the appeal is before mediating the case.